 Each abstract submission is to include:

-All abstracts should be emailed directly to firstname.lastname@example.org.
+Email directly to email@example.com .
 Receipt of abstracts will be acknowledged by email.

 |April 30, 2018||Early Registration Deadline, and for at least one of the authors of an accepted presentation for inclusion in the program.|

 Conference Program – to be announced this winter